 Salt marshes are composed of a variety of plants: rushes, sedges and grasses.
-Florida's dominant salt marsh species include: black needle rush (Juncus roemerianus), the grayish rush occurring along higher marsh areas; saltmeadow cord grass (Spartina patens), growing in areas that are periodically inundated; smooth cord grass (Spartina alterniflora), found in the lowest areas that are most frequently inundated; and sawgrass (Cladium jamaicense), which is actually a freshwater plant that sometimes grows along the upper edges of salt marshes.
+Florida's dominant salt marsh species include: black needle rush (Juncus roemerianus), the grayish rush occurring along higher marsh areas; saltmeadow cord grass (Spartina patens), growing in areas that are periodically inundated; smooth cord grass (Sporobolus alterniflorus), found in the lowest areas that are most frequently inundated and sawgrass (Cladium jamaicense), which is actually a freshwater plant that sometimes grows along the upper edges of salt marshes.
 All are tolerant of the salt in sea spray.

 Salt marshes are important for many reasons.
 Hidden within the tangle of salt marsh plants are animals in various stages of life.
 Animals can hide from predators in marsh vegetation, because the shallow brackish area physically excludes larger fish.
-Many of Florida's popular marine fisheries species spend the early part of their lives protected in salt marshes.
+Tidal marshes are also extremely important because of their storm buffering capacity and their pollutant filtering actions.